QQI Level 6 Major (6M2218) Social And Vocational Integration Assignment Sample

-The purpose of this course is to make the learner acquire skills, competence and knowledge of working independently in a social care and community settings.
-It also teaches students to take up the responsibility of others by providing them with range of services in social and vocational rehabilitation.
+The purpose of this course is to make the learner acquire skills, competence, and knowledge of working independently in a social care and community setting.
+It also teaches students to take up the responsibility for others by providing them with a range of services in social and vocational rehabilitation.

-This training course helps the students to progress in higher education and training but to get themselves enrolled into this QQI Level 6 programme one needs to get a degree of QQI Level 5 or work experience equivalent to the Level 5 certificate.
+This training course helps the students to progress in higher education and training but to get themselves enrolled in this QQI Level 6 programme one needs to get a degree in QQI Level 5 or work experience equivalent to the Level 5 certificate.

 Modules Covered Under QQI Level 6 Social And Vocational Integration Course

-The compulsory modules that needs to be covered under the QQI Level 6 Social and Vocational Integration Course are :-
+The compulsory modules that need to be covered under the QQI Level 6 Social and Vocational Integration Course are:-

 - Disability Awareness